wtnwin111/interview/README.md

     7) Write a program to sort a stack in ascending order.
 You should not make any assump- tions about how the stack is implemented.
 The following are the only functions that should be used to write this program: push | pop | peek | isEmpty
+    8) Using recursive method to reverse a Stack.

 ##C8: Sorting
     1) If you have 1 million integers, how would you sort them efficiently?